young adults in group therapy

 Jump to Section

-Young adults may turn to unhealthy substance use for a variety of reasons, often influenced by a complex interplay of biological, psychological, and environmental factors:[2, 3]
+It is common for young adults to turn to unhealthy substance use for a variety of reasons.
+Drug abuse is often influenced by a complex interplay of biological, psychological, and environmental factors.

-• Biological factors: Genetics play a significant role in predisposing individuals to substance use disorders.
+Biological factors: Genetics play a significant role in predisposing individuals to substance use disorders.
 Some people may have a genetic vulnerability to addiction, making them more susceptible to the effects of drugs or alcohol.
-Additionally, imbalances in brain chemistry can contribute to cravings and compulsive substance use.
+Additionally, imbalances in brain chemistry and mental illness can contribute to cravings and compulsive drug use.

 Understanding the multifaceted nature of substance use in young adults is crucial for developing effective prevention and intervention strategies.
 By addressing underlying risk factors and providing comprehensive support, you or your loved one can be empowered to overcome substance use disorder and lead healthier, more fulfilling lives.